lucienlmy/Gloss-Mod-Manager/public/README_en_US.md

 </center>
 ----
 ### What is it?
-Gloss Mod Manager (GMM for short) is a comprehensive game mod manager.
+Gloss Mod Manager (GMM) is a comprehensive game mod manager.
 It is a powerful and versatile game mod manager that provides gamers with an easy-to-use way to manage and install various game mods.
 Whether you are new or experienced, using GMM will make your mod installation and management easier and faster.

 ### How to use it?
 - Download and install it.